 Disasters happen – are you ready?

-September is National Preparedness Month – a reminder to take action to prepare for the emergencies that could affect us wherever we live, work, or play.
+To prepare for emergencies that could affect us wherever we live, work, or play:

 - Have food, water, first aid, and other essential supplies in your home and vehicle.